-Recreational landings have Monroe County landings included in Gulf mean weight computations but are excluded from Gulf landings provided here, consistent with Southeast Fisheries Science Center (SEFSC) Recreational ACL datasets for 2016-on.
-2015 landings are incomplete.
+Recreational landings have Monroe County included in Gulf mean weight computations but are excluded from Gulf landings provided here, consistent with Southeast Fisheries Science Center (SEFSC) Recreational ACL datasets for 2016 forward.
 2016 landings are projections based on the average of 2012-2014 landings.

 The Council can choose to either use an ACT (Option 2b), or to not use an ACT (Option 2a).
-If used, the ACT would be set at 87% of the ACL based on the ACL/ACT control rule (Figure 2.3.3).
+If used, the ACT would be set at 87% of the ACL based on the ACL/ACT control rule (Appendix D).
 This control rule evaluates several components of management uncertainty under a point system and converts the point to an ACT buffer of between 0% and 25% below the ACL.
 Some stocks, such as red snapper, have an accountability measure that sets the season or other management measures based on the ACT in order to reduce the likelihood of the ACL being exceeded if there is an overage.
 There is no such accountability measure for hogfish, and therefore the ACT has no function.
 The accountability measure for hogfish is to monitor landings for both sectors.
 If landings exceed the ACL in a given year, then in the subsequent year the season will be closed at such time as is projected to prevent the ACL from being exceeded again.

 Figure 2.3.1.
-West Florida hogfish stock landings (1986-2015) and projected OFL and ABC yields (2016-2026) Source: Florida FWCC presentation to SSC, September 2015 equivalency to the constant F ABC yield stream in Alternative 2.
-If there is no new stock assessment by 2018 (no assessment is currently planned), the ABC and ACL will remain at 219,000 lbs ww until modified by subsequent rulemaking.
-Florida FWC has tentatively scheduled a new hogfish assessment for 2018 according to information provided by the Florida FWC representative at the April 2016 Council meeting.
-Therefore, any subsequent modification of the ACL would likely occur in 2019 at the earliest.
+West Florida hogfish stock landings (1986-2015) and projected OFL and ABC yields (2016-2026).
+Source: Florida FWC presentation to SSC, September 2015 equivalency to the constant fishing mortality ABC yield stream in Alternative 2.
+As with Alternative 2, if there is no new stock assessment by 2018, the ABC and ACL will revert to the equilibrium ABC level of 159,300 lbs ww beginning in 2019.
 Preferred Option 3a would discontinue designation of an ACT.
 As discussed above, the ACT for hogfish has no function.
 Option 3b regarding the ACT would result in a constant catch ACT that is lower than Option 2b in 2016, but a higher ACT in 2017 and 2018 (Table 2.3.1).
 Relative to Option 4b, Option 3b would result in a higher ACT for all years.

 Preferred Alternative 3 sets a constant catch ACL for a specified number of years based on an alternative constant catch ABC recommended by the SSC of 219,000 lbs ww (Table 1.1.2).
-This ABC is the average of the annual ABCs for 2016-2018 shown in Alternative 1.
+This ABC is the average of the annual ABCs for 2016-2018 shown in Alternative 2.
 This catch level has only been exceeded 5 times since 1986 (Table 2.3.2).
 This ABC has a similar conservation